-- i.
-BCTC Education Building (Phase I): The project is currently 44% complete in construction phase.
+- Review VE items with the architect and the CM - ii.
+BCTC Education Building (Phase I): The project is currently 50% complete and is on schedule.
 A roof substitution request occurred due to the delay in receiving the roofing product.
 The DSA approval process for the substitution should occur quickly.
 IT orders have been placed and should be installed in July 2022.
+There have been issues on the roof installation, a materials substitution is being considered.
+The SCE easement has been approved, notarized and signed.
+Waiting for WMWD to complete their easement.
+Additional WMWD fees for their surveys, attachments and sewage use were paid.
+The County IT plans are being approved on March 30, 2022 and will be returned, then District IT can have their consultant begin installing data conduits and fiber.

-The project continues and is on schedule.
-There are some issues on the roof installation, a materials substitution is being considered. - ACTION: Continue to observe the construction operation to meet the opening by end of July 2022 i.
-Early Childhood Center Project: Westberg White Architects was selected and was approved at the April 2021 BOT.
-The project is on hold.
+Continue to observe the construction operation to meet the opening by end of July 2022 i.
+Early Childhood Center Project at Stokoe: Westberg White Architects was selected and was approved at the April 2021 BOT.
+The project was on hold.
 The project is moving forward, there is an agreement between the college and Alvord USD regarding the next steps.
 FPD is working with Dr. Collins and Dr. Fleming to keep the project going and to begin the design as soon as possible.
 The site walk with the architect occurred in November 2021.
-The Westberg White contract is complete, weekly meetings are being scheduled.
+The Westberg White contract is complete, weekly user group meetings with Westberg White, Alvord District and Riverside County have begun.
+Going through the design phase at this time.